 6. Notice the "m" on the right side of the Reflection is now changed to "M".
 That means the Map has some other characters associated with it now.
 Please use the same method and apply Fresnel to other colors and render it.
+The white spot on the cup is the Rectangular light from above

 7. Below image rendered with Fresnel IOR set to 2.5, it has more reflection and looks more like a metal texture now.
-The chair has some black reflection due to the default setting of the background color is black.
-Under V-Ray Environment, change the color under Background to white and see what will you get.
+The cup has some black reflection due to the default setting of the background color is black.
+Under V-Ray Option, change the color under Environment>Background to white and see what will you get